stonepreston/jetson-nano-keras-inferencing/README.md

 # (one such list for each sample in the batch)
 print('Predicted:', decode_predictions(preds, top=3)[0])
 ```
-You should see the top 3 predictions of what the image is output.
+You should see the top 3 predictions of what the image is output underneat the cell.

 ## Benchmarking